oauthstuff/draft-oauth-rar/main.md

 ## Relationship to "resource" parameter

 The request parameter `resource` as defined in [@I-D.ietf-oauth-resource-indicators] indicates to the AS the resource(s) where the client intends to use the access tokens issued based on a certain grant.
 This mechanism is a way to audience-restrict access tokens and to allow the AS to create resource server specific access tokens.
-The `authorization_details` parameters also allows to designate the audience of a certain authorization details object in the respective `locations` element.
+The `authorization_details` parameter also allows the client to designate the audience of a certain authorization details object in the respective `locations` element.

 This specification allows a client to use both parameters can be used together in an authorization request and it defines how the `resource` parameter in the token request can be used to assign authorization details to a certain access token.